-As was already observed in \cite[Theorem 6.4 and Proposition 7.7]{LacRamWuLWC21} in the context of interacting diffusions, the stronger convergence in probability in the local weak sense of the initial data is in general necessary to obtain deterministic hydrodynamic limits that coincide with $\law(X_{\root}^{G,\x})$ because if one only has convergence in the local weak sense of the initial data as in Theorem \ref{LWC:LWC}, the hydrodynamic limit can fail to be deterministic, or fail to coincide with $\law(X_{\root}^{G,\x})$ even when deterministic.
+As was already observed in \cite[Theorem 6.4 and Proposition 7.7]{LacRamWu23} in the context of interacting diffusions, the stronger local convergence in probability is, in general, necessary to obtain deterministic hydrodynamic limits that coincide with $\law(X_{\root}^{G,\x})$ because if one only has local weak convergence of the initial data as in Theorem \ref{LWC:LWC}, the hydrodynamic limit can fail to be deterministic or fail to coincide with $\law(X_{\root}^{G,\x})$ even when deterministic.